ovidiopr/scattnlay/README.md

 Compile Code:
 -------------
 To compile the source you will need C++11 capable compiler.
-To use MultiPrecision feature you need to install Boost.Multiprecision library (at least 1.58 ver).

 To compile the Python extension you also need the following packages:
  - **python-numpy (>= 1.0)**